Logius-standaarden/fsc-test-suite/manager.md

 # Manager-RevokeContract-5

-Scenario: Place revoke signature on a non-existing Contract When the Peer submits a revoke signature for a Contract that does not exist Then the signature should be rejected
+Scenario: The hash in the request URL does not match with the contract hash of the contract in the request body When the Peer submits an revoke signature using a contract content hash in the request URL that does not match the contract content hash of the contract in the request body Then the signature should be revoked

 # Manager-Contracts-1